kontena/kontena/docs/using-kontena/loadbalancer.md

 ## Using Kontena Load Balancer

 Kontena Load Balancer is a HAproxy / confd service that is configured to watch changes in etcd.
 Load Balancers may be described in `kontena.yml` and services are connected automatically by linking services to these load balancer services.
-If load balanced service is scaled/re-deployed then the load balancer will reload it's configuration on the fly without dropping connections.
+If a load balanced service is scaled/re-deployed then the load balancer will reload it's configuration on the fly without dropping connections.

 An example of Internet facing load balancer: